idawettergren/GenomeAnalysis/README.md

 To summarize the output from the FastaQC analysis I used the MultiQC module to create a folder as well as an .html file with data summary from the output files in [fastqc](analysis/pre_processing/fastqc/).
 The commands for running MultiQC can be found in [misc.txt](code/misc.txt) and the output report can be found in [multiqc_report.html](analysis/pre_processing/fastqc/multiqc_data/multiqc_report.html).
 Illumina reads with 1P in the name are paired forward read, 1U are unpaired forward read, 2P are paired reverse reads and 2U are unpaired reverse reads.
 Another thing I did to get a better overview of the results was to save all summary.txt files from the FastQC analysis in one file called [summaries_fastqc.txt](analysis/pre_processing/fastqc/summaries_fastqc.txt), see [misc.txt](code/misc.txt) for the command used.

-The provided paired-end Illumina reads seem to already be pre-processed because no adapters were found and the sequences had high quality scores, so I will therefore skip running Trimmomatic as I originally planned and move on directly to using the reads to correct the Canu assembly.
+The provided paired-end Illumina reads appear to already be pre-processed because no adapters were found and the sequences had high quality scores, so I will therefore skip running Trimmomatic as I originally planned and move on directly to using the reads to correct the Canu assembly.

 ## BWA alignment of Canu assembly
 To correct the Canu assembly of the PacBio reads using the Illumina reads I will run a BWA alignment in the script [bwa_alignment.sh](code/bwa_alignment.sh).

-In this script I move to the directory I want the output in, which is something I should have done with some of the commands in [misc.txt](code/misc.txt) so they can be run from anywhere instead of running them from the command line while in the correct directory.
+In this script I move to the directory I want the output in, which is something I chould have done with some of the commands in [misc.txt](code/misc.txt) so they can be run from anywhere instead of running them from the command line while in the correct directory.
 I might go back and move the commands into separate script files so they are easier to find (and run).
 In the script I also convert the .sam file to a .bam file (which takes less space).
-I don't know if I will need the .sam file (I assume I won't since the same info is in the .bam file) later, but if I don't I can delete it to save storage space.
+I don't know if I will need the .sam file (I assume I won't since the same info is in the .bam file), but if I don't I can delete it to save storage space.

+The submitted job took 31min to run.

 # To-do list
 * Update project plan according to feedback
 * Make data_organisation.png not look like shit
-* Run BWA alignment (estimated runtime 1h)
 * Look into Pilon and RepeatMasker

 ## To-maybe-do list